 What is a customer experience strategy?

 A CX strategy defines how your business uses various channels to create a compelling experience for customers throughout the sales funnel.
-The funnel includes each interaction from first discovering your brand to making a purchase and beyond.
+The funnel includes each interaction from first discovering to making a purchase and beyond.

 What is a customer experience gap?